 I have always performed well in mathematics and science subjects in primary school, my parents pushed me into the direction where I excelled the most.
-I started following science fiction movies, programs and those really influenced my decision in remaining in STEM.
-There were not many scientist in the community I grew up in, when studied chemistry, physics and computer science in tertiary it never occurred to me that I will land in Nuclear.
+I started following science fiction movies, programs, and those really influenced my decision in remaining in STEM.
+There were not many scientists in the community I grew up in, when studied chemistry, physics and computer science in tertiary it never occurred to me that I will land in Nuclear.
 I am now a professional nuclear scientist, operating a broadband infrastructure startup.
 I spend my time getting more girls into STEM who study in rural high schools in the Southern Africa.

 What do you consider your greatest achievements?

-Taungana Africa STEM movement is one of my greatest achievement, the opportunity to share my story, encourage and inspire girls into STEM and pave STEM career paths.
-Since 2014, I have been receiving awards, recognitions for my social entrepreneurship work and for my innovative startup businesses that seeks to bring seamless internet connectivity for development in Africa.
-To name a few, i received an award from Stanford university through the African diaspora for the best Technology social entrepreneur, named part of the top 50 women in technology and STEM by CoCreate and the embassy of Netherlands; recently received the young entrepreneur award by the African Women Innovation Entrepreneurship forum (AWIEF).
+Taungana Africa STEM movement is one of my greatest achievements, the opportunity to share my story, encourage and inspire girls into STEM and pave STEM career paths.
+Since 2014, I have been receiving awards, recognitions for my social entrepreneurship work, and for my innovative startup businesses that seeks to bring seamless internet connectivity for development in Africa.
+To name a few, I received an award from Stanford university through the African diaspora for the best Technology social entrepreneur, named part of the top 50 women in technology and STEM by CoCreate and the embassy of Netherlands; recently received the young entrepreneur award by the African Women Innovation Entrepreneurship forum (AWIEF).

 What challenges have you faced as a woman in STEM and how did you overcome them?